Mock EVM Review Process for IBRs – What is it and why do it?

-In the process of getting certified for an ANSI-748 application many companies try to “go it on their own” until such time as they get hammered by either DCMA (DOD/NASA) or OECM (DOE or EP&C).
-We have had considerable success with Mock EVM Reviews in helping a Client’s EVM certification and preparedness for an Integrated Baseline Review (IBR).
+When getting certified for an EIA-748 application, many companies try to “go it on their own” until such time as they get hammered by either DCMA (DOD/NASA) or OECM (DOE or EP&C).
+We have considerable success with Mock EVM Reviews in helping a Client’s EVM certification and preparedness for an Integrated Baseline Review (IBR).

 Why?
 Because the best way to improve one’s opportunity for a successful Government EVM Certification review or IBR is to fully understand what’s going to happen when the Government auditors come onsite.
 That’s right I said “auditors”.